ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 ## DevOps for Beginners: Part One - Linux

+This article is part one of a two part guide which introduces DevOps tools and concepts to beginner node operators.
 DevOps, short for Development and Operations, is a set of practices and tools for delivering web applications and services securely and efficiently.
 One of its main focuses is the hosting and management of web applications, including distributed nodes such as the Swarm Bee client.

+Part One of this guide focuses on Linux, while Part Two focuses on all other DevOps tools and concepts which are not explicitly part of Linux itself.

-The main purpose of this guide is to make Bee and Swarm more accessible to a wider range of people by educating potential node operators who are interested in running a node but are lacking in knowledge of the required tools and concepts.
+The main purpose of this two part guide is to make Bee and Swarm more accessible to a wider range of people by educating potential node operators who are interested in running a node but are lacking in knowledge of the required tools and concepts.

 It also serves as a general guide for anyone interested in operating nodes on decentralized networks, as most of the tools and concepts covered will apply to operating nodes on other networks as well.

 Furthermore the guide serves as a reference and companion for the Bee documentation, in particular the [Bee installation instructions](https://docs.ethswarm.org/docs/bee/installation/install).
 The Bee docs assume a lot of background knowledge, and this guide aims to get you up to speed with most of the devops tools and concepts mentioned in the docs.

 {{< admonition info >}}
-**ℹ️INFO:** If you're looking for a beginner-friendly guide to Linux that goes far more in-depth than this article, **[Linux Journey](https://linuxjourney.com/)** is an excellent starting point.
+**ℹ️INFO:** If you're looking for a beginner-friendly guide to Linux that goes more in-depth than this article, **[Linux Journey](https://linuxjourney.com/)** is an excellent starting point.
 The site offers **[open-source](https://github.com/cindyq/linuxjourney)** interactive tutorials covering a wide range of Linux topics.
 {{< /admonition >}}

 ## Target Audience for This Guide